It’s one of the first questions people ask: How long does it take to charge an electric car?

 How long does it take to charge a Tesla Model 3?

-The Model 3 currently comes in three configurations: The Standard Range Plus, Long Range, and Performance.
+The Model 3 currently comes in three configurations: the base version, Long Range, and Performance.

-Let’s consider the entry-level Standard Range Plus model which comes with a 55 kWh battery.
+Let’s consider the entry-level model which comes with a roughly 57 kWh battery.

 Now, it’s important first to distinguish between the two different types of charging that nearly all modern EVs are capable of, namely: